 Our History as a List of Firsts

 The first American Episcopal bishop was consecrated in 1784 in Scotland.
-In the following year 4 men were ordained deacons and later priests.
+In the following year four men were ordained deacons and later priests.
 They were the first clergy ordained on American soil.

-In the year 1795 Absalom Jones was the first African American ordained a Deacon in our Church.
+In the year 1795 Absalom Jones was the first African-American ordained a Deacon in the Episcopal Church.
 He became a priest nine years later in the year 1805.

-In the 1970’s women’s ordination to both the diaconate & priesthood was embraced by our denomination.
+In the 1970’s women’s ordination to both the diaconate and priesthood was embraced by our denomination.

 In 2003, Gene Robinson was the first openly gay and partnered priest elected bishop in the Episcopal Church (New Hampshire).